jhairce/combinercopy/README.md

 # DauntlessCombiner

-Get the possible combinations that you can get given some minimum set stats.
+Get the possible combinations that you can get given some minimum set perks.

 ## Assets